ModbusSniffer¶

 Q: Is there an installer that adds ModbusSniffer to system programs with shortcuts and icons?

 No, there is no official installer package.
-However, by following the instructions in the CONTRIBUTING.md file under the Build & Install section, you can clone the repository and run the build script.
+However, by following the instructions in the Installation guide, you can clone the repository and run the build script.
 This script compiles the application from source, creates binaries, and adds shortcuts to the system pointing to the built binaries.

 If you find a bug or have suggestions, open an issue on GitHub.